tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 ## 1. Abstract

-YieldLoop is a non-custodial, cycle-based yield settlement protocol designed to execute trading and yield strategies, verify real profit, and convert verified surplus into a fully backed internal settlement token.
+YieldLoop is a non-custodial, cycle-based settlement protocol designed to execute trading and active strategies, verify real profit, and convert verified surplus into a fully backed internal settlement token.

 Unlike traditional DeFi platforms that rely on projected APYs, emissions, or continuously updating balances, YieldLoop operates in fixed calendar-month cycles.
 Each cycle produces only one of two outcomes: verified profit or zero profit.
-Profit is recognized only if the ending value of a user’s vault exceeds its starting value after all execution costs, fees, and slippage are accounted for.
+Profit is recognized only if the ending value of a user’s vault exceeds its starting value after all friction is accounted for.

 When profit exists, it is settled at the end of the cycle and distributed to users in the form of LOOP, a platform-native settlement token that is minted only after profit is verified and is immediately redeemable for underlying value.
 When no profit exists, no rewards are issued and no performance fees are taken.